PKUnlp-icler/pkunlp-icler.github.io/content/home/7-people.md

   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
     - Principal Investigators
-    - Phd Students
+    - Ph.D.
+Students
-    - Grad Students
+    - Grad.
+Students
     - Administration
     - Visitors
     - Alumni